-In March 2013, the core mining claims covering the Chacay property were sold to Compania Minera Relincho SA ("Relincho"), a subsidiary of Teck Resources Limited, for consideration of \$2,000,000 and a 1.5% NSR.
+In March 2013, the core mining claims covering the Chacay property which the Company owned 100% were sold to Compania Minera Relincho SA ("Relincho"), a subsidiary of Teck Resources Limited, for consideration of \$2,000,000 and a 1.5% NSR.
 Under the terms of the agreement, Coro also agreed to enter into a sale promise agreement to sell the remainder of their Chacay exploration claims to Relincho for \$500,000 and a 1.5% NSR.
 The purchase agreement for the remaining claims will be executed upon Coro converting the exploration claims to mining claims.